 5. Make the subject line count.
 Use a subject line that's direct and to the point.
 Do you need a reply?
 Try using "RSVP" within the first three words.
 Otherwise, let recipients know immediately what action is required (e.g., "For your review" or "Meeting rescheduled") so they get the gist and prioritize their response accordingly.

 6. Watch your tone.
 Email is the equivalent of a hard-copy business memo.
-It’s an official record and should be written with the same professionalism.
+It's an official record and should be written with the same professionalism.
 Check spelling and grammar, and read it aloud to yourself before you click send.
-The few extra minutes for review will give you another chance to fine-tune the message’s content and tone.
+The few extra minutes of using a Grammar checker will give you another chance to fine-tune the message's content and tone.